Yeromenk/vsb-ai/README.md

 ```
 cd ../backend && npm install && npm run dev
 ```
-4. To `.env` file, add your OpenAI API key, PostgreSQL connection string, and JWT secret:
+4. To `.env` file in back-end directory, add your OpenAI API key, PostgreSQL connection string, JWT secret, Google and GitHub ID and SECRET, and email credentials for nodemailer.
-5. After that you can use the application.
+5. After that, you can use the application.
 Enjoy!